jpabonr/udacity-website-optimization/README.md

 2. Replaced getElementById with getElementsByClassName to fetch DOM elements faster.

 3. Limited the number of pizza images being animated to those visible on screen (from 200 to 30).

+4. Regarding the animations related to pizza size slider, size-related calculations that yielded the same value for each pizza image were taken outside the animation loop (i.e. for-loop).